Oil dips as demand worries outweigh Middle East supply risks

 PHOTO

-Oil prices have softened so far this week as economic headwinds curb gains from geopolitical tensions, with markets eyeing how Israel might respond to Iran's weekend attack.
+Oil prices have softened this week as economic headwinds curb gains from geopolitical tensions, with markets eyeing how Israel might respond to Iran's weekend attack.

-Analysts do not expect Iran's unprecedented missile and drone strike on Israel to prompt dramatic sanctions on Iran's oil exports from the United States.
+Analysts do not expect Iran's unprecedented missile and drone strike on Israel to prompt dramatic sanctions from the United States on Iran's oil exports.

 "Oil prices go about their business of unwinding some of the war premium that has been priced-in," said John Evans at oil broker PVM, adding that they also faced "a setback in interest rate cut hopes".